20591 - COMPUTER PROGRAMMING AND DATABASE SYSTEMS

 - Face-to-face lectures will contain both theoretical and applied parts.
 During the applied part of the lecture, the instructor will solve, together with the class, some exercises pertaining to the concepts discussed in the theory section.
 Then, after a few guided exercises, students can apply autonomously the techniques illustrated during the course, and they are encouraged to propose and discuss their solutions with the rest of the class.

 - Exercises consist in programming assignments to be done in class under the supervision of the Instructor and the Teaching Assistants, or at home.
-Solving this assignments improves understanding of the theoretical concepts and complements them with hands-on knowledge of the programming tools and techniques.
+Solving the assignments improves understanding of the theoretical concepts and complements them with hands-on knowledge of the programming tools and techniques.

 The textbooks are communicated prior to the start of the course.
 Handouts of each lecture and sample codes are provided.